karafka/karafka/README.md

 end
 ```

-Note: it can slow Karafka significantly if you do heavy stuff that way.
+Note: it can slow Karafka down significantly if you do heavy stuff that way.

 ### Sending messages from Karafka